This article is part of The Ascender, the Highrise platform for articles and resources.

 • What are your career goals?

 • Which icebreakers do you regularly use when starting a meeting?
-(Why do you think they work?)
+(Why do you think it works?)

-• What is the one productivity tool you rely on the most?
+• What is that one productivity tool you swear about?

 • What are your family and friends like?